huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 - `sql-snapshot-folder`: Specifies where on the Source SQL Server to store the initial schema information.
 Do not specify this option for an SQL Azure managed instance.
 The data stored at this location is insignificant and temporary when the replication is first started.
 This folder can be either a physical or UNC path accessible from the Source SQL Server instance.

 - `agent-connection`: Specifies the connection details for the SQL Agent.
   - `host`: The hostname of the machine where the Agent is installed.
-If Replicant is running in WSL, specify `<hostname>.local` for this parameter.
+If Replicant is running in WSL, specify `host` in the format `HOSTNAME.local`—for example, `mwrightwin10.local`.
   - `username`: Windows login for the Replicant Agent.
 This login must have access to the staging directory.
+Replace *`USERNAME`* with the appropriate username—for example, `mwrightwin10\administrator`.
   - `password`: The associated password with the `username`.
   - `port`: The port number.
   - `mode`: The connection mode.
+There are two connection modes available.
+Set this parameter to only one of the two following modes:
+    - **`CONFIG`**: Use this mode if Replicant is running on the same system.
-If Replicant is running on a separate system, the agent-connection mode must be `FILES`.
+    - **`FILES`**: Use this mode if Replicant is running on a separate system.

 # SQL Server User Permissions